se-edu/learningresources/contents/javascript/Javascript-modules.md

 ## How to Modularize JavaScript Code?

-There are 3 most common implementations of modules in JavaScript: *ES6 modules* as the most recent and official implementation, *CommonJS* which is used by NodeJS, and the old *module pattern*.
-This article will cover all those 3 implementations because there is still a large number of applications using those 3 implementations.
+There are 3 common ways to use modules in JavaScript: 1. using ES6 modules, 2. using CommonJS, 3. using the module pattern.
+While ES6 is the most recent and the official implementation, this article covers the other two as well because there is still a large number of existing projects that use them.

 ### ES6 modules